 “The first time I saw one of the restorations of what she looked like in life, a the American Museum of Natural History’s Anne and Bernard Spitzer Hall of Human Origins, I was shocked by how a human with such a massive reputation could be so tiny.
 In that display, eyes scanning the horizon and holding hands with another of her kind, Lucy stands only a meager three feet, seven inches tall.
 Prior to that point all the images and restorations I had seen had shot Luct straight from the front or angled up, making her seem larger than life.
 The bones told the same story.
 If I lifted off the glass and carefully plucked up each piece – which I was not crazy enough to try to do – I could have easily cradled what remained of Lucy’s skull in one hand.”

-Switek wants to wake his readers out of that state of unconsciousness and inspire a fascination, like we once had as children.
-With his enthusiasm for dinosaurs, this comes naturally.
+Switek wants to wake their readers to wake from their state of unconsciousness and inspire a fascination, like the curiosity of children.
+With their enthusiasm for dinosaurs, this comes naturally.
 As readers, I think there is something deeply and inherently valuable about embracing this childlike curiosity and enthusiasm, with no inhibitions.
 We are learning about our world, and ourselves.

 “If only a skeleton from our species had been laid out next to Lucy’s in that dark exhibit hall.
 Then the family resemblance would have struck home even harder,” writes Switek.
 “Not to mention that it might have given visitors a better appreciation for what’s inside of us.
 I know I didn’t appreciate our own skeletal form until around the time I visited Lucy, when I was taking a human osteology course at Rutgers University.”